awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-redis-eks.md

    The section you added puts the Redis metrics onto the CloudWatch agent allow list\.
 For a list of these metrics, see the following section\.

-1. If you already have the CloudWatch agent with Prometheus support deployed in this cluster, you must dlete it by entering the following command\.
+1. If you already have the CloudWatch agent with Prometheus support deployed in this cluster, you must delete it by entering the following command\.

    ```
    kubectl delete deployment cwagent-prometheus -n amazon-cloudwatch